techworks-pro/ProjectX/README.md

 npm install
 code .
 npm start
+(If you want to work on your branch) git branch -a(to view all branches including the hidden ones) git checkout yourBranchName
 ```
 `2.If you work on your own computer which has local repo.`<br>
 ***Bash Terminal***